Directed by James A Contner

 - Word of God is that the writers hadn't thought of that either, but didn't want to rewrite the entire previous episode.
 The Author's Saving Throw actually makes it better than if they had scrapped the bad plan, showing that Spike isn't The Chessmaster he thinks he is.

 - Distressed Dude: Riley's chip forces him to go to Adam, who plans to Frankenstein him into a demon hybrid like himself.

 - The Dragon: Forrest becomes this to Adam.

-- Eureka Moment: Xander suggests that with Willow's Wicca knowledge, Giles skill in Summerian and Buffy's Slayerness to finish the job, a paralysing spell might work on Adam.
+- "Eureka!"
+Moment: Xander suggests that with Willow's Wicca knowledge, Giles's skill in Sumerian, and Buffy's Slayerness to finish the job, a Sumerian paralyzing spell might work on Adam.
 This gives Giles the idea of the Enjoining Spell.

-- Eye Scream: Spike escapes Forrest by sticking a lit cigarette in his eye.
+- Eye Scream: Spike escapes Forrest by sticking a lit cigarette in his eye, blinding it.

-- Fast Roping: Well, more like a slow descent while discussing how you've grown apart recently.
+- Fast-Roping: Well, more like a slow descent while discussing how you've grown apart recently.
 The gang enters the Initiative by rappelling down the elevator shaft from the frat house.